Showing posts with label murders. Show all posts

 Like the case against Mansfield, the charges against Jones went nowhere.
 Investigators brought in more suspects over the years, but nothing came of it.

-West Liberty Tourist Camp Murder
+Blood on the Roadside: The West Liberty Tourist Camp Murder

 Harland Gabe Simons